anat/nuxt-threejs-starter-pack/README.md

 ## Features
 - Only 13 files (excluding .gitignore, assets and this file)
 - Just what you need
     - Only small packages are added, if you don't need them, it's simple to erase them
+    - Not over configurated, it's just what you need to start you own project
 - No UI framework added by default, you could add one depending on your needs : vue-bootstrap, vuetify, vue-material etc...

 ## Packages included :